AbsaOSS/hyperdrive/README.md

 | `ingestor.spark.termination.method` | No | Either `processAllAvailable` (stop query when no more messages are incoming) or `awaitTermination` (stop query on signal, e.g. Ctrl-C).
 Default is `processAllAvailable` |
 | `ingestor.spark.await.termination.timeout` | No | Timeout in milliseconds.
 Stops query when timeout is reached.
 This option is only valid with termination method `awaitTermination` |

-Any additional properties for spark can be added with the prefix `ingestor.spark.option.`.
-E.g. the property `spark.driver.extraJavaOptions` can be added as `ingestor.spark.option.spark.driver.extraJavaOptions`.

 #### Settings for built-in components
 ##### KafkaStreamReader
 | Property Name | Required | Description |